ErpNetDocs/tech/advanced/user-business-rules/examples/set-deliveryterms.md

-# How to set DeliveryTerms in Purchase invoice?
+# How to set DeliveryTerms in purchase invoice?

 The DeliveryTerms is enum type so it is accessed specifically.
 The values of the codes are as follows: